raspberrychris/paddleboardmaster/content/post/drift-inflatable-stand-up-paddle-board.md

 ## What Activities is it Suitable For?

-Being a stable and fairly well sized SUP, we think this paddleboard is suitable for the following activities:
+Being a stable and fairly well sized SUP, we think this paddleboard is suitable for (but not limited to) the following activities:

 * Fishing
 * Yoga